ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 # An Example using cwnd represented in bytes

-The following informatibe exmaple is provided for a sender that maintains the cwnd in bytes.
+The following informative example is provided for a sender that maintains the cwnd in bytes.
 This example uses a simplified calculation for the cwnd increase in slow start that can inflate the cwnd by not more than the number of bytes acknowledged in a single ACK.

 30 packets are sent in this example in three bursts of packetys.
 The initial sender state is: